alvinchoong/cwlr/README.md

 Available Commands:
-  help        Help about any command read        Retrieve and display the content in the Log Stream
+  help        Help about any command read        Retrieve and display the content in the Log Stream search      Search and display logs that matches the filter pattern or string

 Flags:
+  -g, --group   group resource by service
   -h, --help    help for cwlr

 Use "cwlr [command] --help" for more information about a command.
 ```